 Crossing the mountains from Castille into the wild country that is Extremadura something stirred.
 Were we getting close?

-We approached ancient Trujillo across the Great Cáceres Plain.
-The city appeared in the distance alone in a vast wilderness, a great stone fortress of towers and graceful buildings, cypresses softening the stone.
-We drove to the town square...all thoughts and feelings converged into one simple certainty: home
+Approaching ancient Trujillo across the Great Cáceres Plain the city appeared in the distance, alone in a vast wilderness, a great stone fortress of towers and graceful buildings, cypresses softening the stone.
+We drove to the town square...all thoughts and feelings converging: I'm home

-A year on, watching the sun set from the edge of the old city, I glanced up above the castle's Moorish arch to the stone Virgin and, once a catholic ...
-"Show me a way of doing something creative in this place so I can stay.
+A year on, watching the sun set from the edge of the old city, I glanced up above the castle's Moorish arch to the stone Virgin and reverting to my catholic upbringing ...
+"Show me a way of doing something creative in this place.
 I'll recognize the sign"